simone07734/spright/README.md

 ## Procedure for starting with Kubernetes HPA

 We (Simone and Garett) added the ability to run SPRIGHT with Kubernetes HPA on this fork.
+We scaled based on RPS, which we obtained by scraping metrics from the eBPF map with Prometheus.
 Here is an outline of our procedure to start it.

 #### Automatic Run in Container in Pod
 1. docs 01, 02 from sigcomm-experiment/env-setup